pwcremin/pwcremin.github.io/_posts/2015-09-02-python-crud-rest.markdown

   `$ python server.py`

 ### Create the CRUD REST API

-* Install Flask and Cloudant python modules.
-You will need [pip](https://pip.pypa.io/en/latest/installing.html#install-or-upgrade-pip) if it is not already installed.
-  These modules are already in your requirements.txt

-  `$ pip install flask`

-  `$ pip install cloudant`

 Now we have a pretty basic Flask server.
 Run this locally and hit [http://localhost:8000](http://localhost:8000) to make sure it works.